I wanted to

 carrying on in these days is coming to it's thankful completion!"

-The present proliferation of newly “anointed” ones fulfills Jesus’ prophecy regarding
+We should expect the present proliferation of newly “anointed” ones, for it fulfills Jesus’ prophecy regarding

-(Greek: anointed ones*) and false prophets will arise and will give
+(Greek: anointed ones [plural]; see Footnote) and false prophets will arise and will give

 great signs and wonders so as to mislead, if possible, even the chosen ones.